-To benefit from capping, you must touch in and out on every journey using the same Oyster card.
+To benefit from capping, you must touch in and out on every journey using the same Oyster card (touch in only on buses).

 Daily caps are calculated over a 24-hour period, covering all the journeys started between 04:30 and 04:29 the next day.
 There are different caps for different types of transport and times of day.

-We can work out when to apply a cap because every journey you make is logged and the system automatically keeps a running total of:
+We can work out when you have reached a cap because every journey you make is logged and the system automatically keeps a running total of:

 When the total cost of all your journeys reaches a certain amount, a cap is applied.
 Any journeys you make for the rest of the day in the same zones won't be charged.